Ancient Roman sarcophagi: Selene and Endymion

-As commonly seen on sarcophagi featuring the myth of Selene and Endymion — a good example is the sarcophagus carved ca. 230–240 AD and now in the Louvre — Selene is depicted as descending from her chariot pulled by horses or sometimes oxen.
+As commonly seen on sarcophagi featuring the myth of Selene and Endymion — a good example is the sarcophagus carved ca. 230–240 A.D. and now in the Louvre — Selene is depicted as descending from her chariot pulled by horses or sometimes oxen.
 Endymion lies before her, stretched out in a pose signifying sleep before the viewer, sometimes on a rock.
 Cupids surround the couple, representing their love.
 Oftentimes, either the god Hypnos, the personification of sleep, or the goddess Nox, the personification of night, are pictured carrying a poppy in one hand and pouring a sleeping potion over Endymion with the other, reiterating his eternal slumber.
 Pastoral imagery of shepherds, flocks of animals, and herding dogs are scattered throughout setting the tone of felicity and peace.
-Other gods can be seen throughout these reliefs representing physical or cosmic aspects of the myth.
+Other deities may be seen throughout these reliefs representing physical or cosmic aspects of the myth.